 Reductions in reimbursement rates or the scope of services being reimbursed could have a material, adverse effect on our revenue, financial condition and results of operations or even result in reimbursement rates that are insufficient to cover our operating costs.
 Congress's budgetary planning has also resulted in a difficulty to financially forecast, as the Medicare conversion factor paid under the CAA 2023 was 2.5% greater than the conversion factor provided for in the CY 2023 PFS final rule.
 Nonetheless, the 2023 conversion factor for CY 2023 was lower than CY 2022 PFS's conversion factor.
-The CY 2024 PFS conversion factor is proposed to have a decrease of 3.34% from the CY 2023 PFS factor.
+In contrast, the CY 2024 PFS conversion factor decreased 3.34% from the CY 2023 PFS conversion factor.
 This decrease takes into account the expiration of the 2.5% statutory payment increase for 2023, the addition of a 1.25% statutory payment increase for 2024, a 0% conversion factor update, and a 2.17% budget-neutrality adjustment.

-On July 31, 2023, the CMS released its final rule for the SNF PPS for fiscal year 2024 which will increase payments by a net 4.0% in FY 2024 relative to FY 2023.
+On July 31, 2023, the CMS released its final rule for the SNF PPS for FY 2024 which will increase payments by a net 4.0% in FY 2024 compared to FY 2023.
 The final rule includes updates to the SNF Quality Reporting Program and SNF Value-based Purchasing Program that assess staff turnover, discharge success, res-hospitalization, and resident falls with injuries, which may adversely affect revenues obtained through the Medicare program.
-The final rule may result in an increase in payments relative to FY 2023 depending on the performance of our individual operating subsidiaries as evaluated by CMS.
-The final rule will also replaces the SNF 30-day All-cause Readmission measure with the SNF Within Stay Potentially Reasonable Readmissions standard beginning in fiscal year 2025, which may also reduce the compensation our independent operating subsidiaries may receive under the SNF VBP program.
+The SNF FY 2024 Final Rule may result in an increase in payments relative to FY 2023 depending on the performance of our individual independent subsidiaries as evaluated by CMS.
+The final rule will also replace the SNF 30-day All-cause Readmission measure with the SNF Within Stay Potentially Reasonable Readmissions standard beginning in fiscal year 2025, which may also reduce the compensation our independent subsidiaries may receive under the SNF VBP program.

-As discussed in more detail in Item 2., under Government Regulation, CMS implemented a final rule in October 2019 implementing a new case-mix classification system, PDPM, that focuses on the clinical condition of the patient.
+As discussed in more detail in Item 1., under Government Regulation, CMS implemented a final rule in October 2019 implementing a new case-mix classification system, PDPM, that focuses on the clinical condition of the patient.
 CMS may make future adjustments to reimbursement levels and underlying reimbursement formulae as it continues to monitor the impact of PDPM on patient outcomes and budget neutrality.
 The Biden-Harris Administration continues to study the nursing home industry and for HHS to issue proposed rules based on those studies, including changes to SNF facility reimbursement, including the SNF-VBP Program, may also adversely affect our reimbursement.
 These metrics potentially affecting our revenues and expenses in future government fiscal years include the SNF healthcare-associated infections (HAI) measurement, total nursing hours per resident day measures, and discharge to community - post acute care measure.
+The Interoperability Final Rule's implementation beginning in 2026, and to be completed by January 1, 2027, may also adversely affect our reimbursement paid through Medicare, specifically including Medicare Advantage.